-1. Understanding stigma in relation to perinatal and infant mental health
+Understanding stigma in relation to perinatal and infant mental health

-It is widely documented that perinatal mental illnesses are of particular concern due their high prevalence; estimates suggest that up to 20% of mothers (Prevatt et al., 2018; Geller et al., 2018) and 10% of fathers (Cameron et al., 2016) experience poor mental health during the perinatal period.
+It is widely documented that perinatal mental illnesses are of particular concern due their high prevalence; estimates suggest that up to 20% of mothers, and 10% of fathers experience poor mental health during the perinatal period.

-Perinatal mental illnesses can have a significant detrimental impact on people’s lives, exacerbating pre-existing long term mental illnesses, harmful substance use and risk of suicide (Knight et al., 2018).
+Perinatal mental illnesses can have a significant detrimental impact on people’s lives, exacerbating pre-existing long term mental illnesses, harmful substance use and risk of suicide.
 The evidence also points out the direct impact that perinatal mental illnesses can have on infant outcomes including early delivery, creating cognitive and developmental delays, increasing the risk of behavioural and attachment problems as the child grows and for some leading to personality disorders in adulthood.
 Despite widespread understanding of the potential for severe consequences for mothers, infants, partners and families, often these illnesses go unnoticed, untreated or mistreated.
 Many people affected by perinatal mental illnesses feel unable to speak up about their experiences, or access to treatment or support despite both being usually available.
 The evidence shows that stigma plays a significant role in this.

 Understanding stigma in perinatal and infant mental health